Brille24 Customer Service: How Brille24 Uses WhatsApp for Professional Customer Support

 5. What concrete tasks does your WhatsApp channel fulfill in terms of your online services, and what specific content do you use messaging for?

 We primarily use the WhatsApp customer service channel to answer questions from our clients, but also to share the latest information and offers with them.
-Recently we started our first giveaway over WhatsApp with the invite a friend feature, and it was very successful.

 We use the channel to increase the reach of our newsletter, but also to offer exclusive deals and raffles just for our WhatsApp subscribers.